3mdeb/3mdeb-website/content/faq-shop.md

 #### Q: I live outside the European Union.
 Do I have to pay import taxes?

 Yes, you may have to pay import taxes or customs fees when your order arrives in your country.
-The price you pay in our shop does not include any import fees, as these are determined by your country's tax and customs authorities.
-Every country has its own rules regarding the import of goods, and they may apply duties, taxes, or administrative charges.
+These charges are not included in the price you pay in our shop, as they are determined by your country's customs and tax regulations.
+Each country has its own rules, and duties, taxes, or administrative fees may apply.

-The good news is that if your delivery address is outside the EU, all prices are TAX-free, meaning you pay 23% less than our European customers.
+The good news: If your delivery address is outside the EU, no VAT is charged at checkout — you pay 0% VAT.
+This effectively means you're paying 23% less than customers within the EU.
+However, please be aware that your local authorities may still apply import duties or other charges upon delivery.

 ### **Products**